DanBuchan/profile_drift/README.md

 #### run_cath_rep_blasts.py

-take a rep from each H family and blast against the annotated reps set
+take a rep from each H family and blast against the annotated dom-seq set

 #### calculate_cath_drift.py